 Renal cell carcinoma is a disease that begins when healthy kidney cells become abnormal.
 Usually, kidney cancer starts in the lining of the renal tubules, or tiny tubes inside the kidney.
 Kidney cancer doesn’t always spread beyond the kidney.
 However, in cases where the cancer has spread (metastasized), kidney cancer most often travels to the bones, brain or lungs.

 Kidney cancer often causes no symptoms.
 See your doctor if you have any of these concerns:

 - A pain in the side that doesn’t go away

 - Fever not caused by a cold or flu

 - Swelling of the legs and ankles

-Our experts will see you at any disease stage – whether you have been diagnosed, want a second opinion or if you are concerned about risks.
+Our experts will see you at any disease stage – whether you have a kidney cancer diagnosis, want a second opinion or if you are concerned about risks.

 Research indicates a link between kidney disease and kidney cancer.
 We treat a high volume of people with hereditary disorders that affect the kidney.
 People with kidney disease may be at a higher risk for developing kidney cancer.
 Additionally, kidney cancer survivors can later develop kidney disease.

 Early and accurate diagnosis is essential for determining your comprehensive and personalized kidney cancer treatment plan.
 Because some forms of kidney cancer are genetically inherited, your treatment plan may include genetic counseling and testing.